noi-techpark/it.bz.opendatahub.databrowser/doc/developers/dataset-configuration.md

 Each view for each dataset is defined by the appropriate configuration.

-Where no configuration for a dataset is provided, the Databrowser tries to generate a configuration on a best-effort basis with the information provided by the OpenAPI definitions provided by the Open Data Hub.
+Where no configuration for a dataset is provided, the Data Browser tries to generate a configuration on a best-effort basis with the information provided by the OpenAPI definitions provided by the Open Data Hub.
 This is referred to as `autoconfiguration` or `no-config`.
 Usually you do not have to bother with that system.

 Each dataset configuration is of type `DatasetConfig` (see [types.ts](../../databrowser/src/domain/datasetConfig/types.ts)).
 It consists of properties common to all views of a given dataset:

 - source (type: SourceType): describes the source of the configuration, possible values are 'embedded' and 'generated'
 - baseUrl (type: string): defines the base URL of the endpoint where the dataset is loaded from
 - route (type: DatasetRoute): gives additional routing information for the dataset, like domain (e.g. `tourism`) and path parameter (e.g. `['v1', 'EventShort']` for the EventShort dataset).
 Note that the optional `id` property is only used internally - do not set this in the configuration
 - description (type: DatasetDescription): provides a description for the dataset with `title`, `subtitle` and `description` properties.
-The description is shown in different places of the Databrowser, e.g. in the upper left of the different views
+The description is shown in different places of the Data Browser, e.g. in the upper left of the different views
 - views (type: Record<string, *ViewConfig>): the `views` attribute contains the different view configurations of a dataset (`table`, `detail`, `raw`, `quick` and `edit`)
 - operations (type: Record<string, Operation>): contains information for the different endpoint operations (`readAll`, `read`, `create`, `update` and `delete`).
 At the moment it contains only information about the roles necessary to invoke an operation (authorization).
 For example, to update a dataset a user must have a certain role like `DatasetWriter`.